 Virginia allows the court to consider "reasonable preference" when deciding custody.
 This basically means that the child, or children, potentially has a say as to whether he or she stays with mom or dad.

 6. History of Violence or Abuse

 This factor is simple.
 A court will not place in a child in harm's way.

 We Are Experienced in Child Custody Disputes Involving:

 Listed below are some of the most common custody situations we work with.

 Enforcement of visitation and child support

 Drug and alcohol abuse modifications

 You may need legal advice and representation about child custody and visitation matters in Virginia.
 If so, our attorneys can help.
 We will work with you toward acquiring a solution that will help serve the best interest of your children.
-Contact us in Stafford or Fredericksburg today at 540-657-0111 to speak to an experienced child custody and visitation attorney at Williams Stone Carpenter Buczek, PC.
+Contact us in Stafford, Fredericksburg or Manassas today at 540-657-0111 to speak to an experienced child custody and visitation attorney at Williams Stone Carpenter Buczek, PC.